Being Nutritious

 Instructions

-• While the water is heating up, make the sauce: combine cornstarch and water, and whisk to combine.
-Add all the rest of the sauce ingredients, and again whisk to combine.
+• While the water is heating up, make the sauce.
+Add all the sauce ingredients to a bowl, and whisk thoroughly.
 Set aside for now.

 • When the pot of water is boiling, add the soba noodles, and cook per package directions.
-Drain and set aside.
-Toss with a bit of oil if they will sit long.
+Drain, rinse in cold water and set aside.

-• In a wok or large skillet, heat the sesame oil, and add frozen stir fry vegetables and edamame.
+• While the noodles are cooking, heat the sesame oil in a large skillet or wok, and add frozen stir fry vegetables and edamame.
 Stir fry the vegetables until they are thawed and crisp-tender.

-• Add the sauce to the wok or skillet, and simmer until thickened.
+• Add the sauce to the skillet, stir, and simmer until thickened.

 • Add the noodles and toss to combine.